 State license fees and federal excise taxes help, but are not enough.
 There just is not enough money in the budget to implement these plans and that leaves our states without the ability to conserve all fish and wildlife.

 A national survey determined that each state needs an average of $26 million in new funding annually ($1.3 billion collectively) to effectively implement State Wildlife Action Plans to prevent species from becoming threatened or endangered.
-Current funding through State and Tribal Wildlife Grant Program funds only reaches a national total of $60 million, a shortfall of more than $1.2 billion annually.
+Current funding through State and Tribal Wildlife Grant Program funds only reaches a national total of $60 million on average, a shortfall of more than $1.2 billion annually.

 States would be required to provide at least 25% in nonfederal matching funds.
 The source of match can be monetary or in-kind contributions originating from state or local governments or private entities such as conservation organizations, universities, businesses, private landowners, or volunteers.

 The bipartisan Recovering America’s Wildlife Act establishes a 21st century funding model for the proactive conservation of fish and wildlife.
 The bill will redirect $1.3 billion in existing revenues to state fish and wildlife agencies to implement their science-driven wildlife action plans, and an additional $97.5 million to tribal wildlife managers to conserve species on tribal lands and waters.
 This funding will ensure those with a proven track record of success in species conservation and recovery can conserve at-risk fish and wildlife in a voluntary, non-regulatory manner.

-Please join our quest to advance a 21st century conservation funding model by asking your U.S. Representatives and Senators to co-sponsor the Recovering America’s Wildlife Act.Take Action
+Please join our quest to advance a 21st century conservation funding model by asking your Member of Congress to co-sponsor the Recovering America’s Wildlife Act.Take Action